How to lead the future of learning?

 At the University of Helsinki, doctoral education is carried out in four doctoral schools.
 Suitable doctoral programs are for instance:

-- Doctoral Programme in School, Education, Society and Culture (SEDUCE)
+- Doctoral Program in School, Education, Society and Culture (SEDUCE)

-- Doctoral Programme in Psychology, Learning, and Communication (PsyCo)
+- Doctoral Program in Psychology, Learning, and Communication (PsyCo)

-- Doctoral Programme in Brain & Mind (B&M)
+- Doctoral Program in Brain & Mind (B&M)